-The first step to ensuring that your current salary and benefit offering is on-point is to gauge it against other remuneration packages in the UK to see how it compares.
+The first step to ensuring that your current salary and employee benefit package offering is on-point, is to gauge it against other remuneration packages in the UK to see how it compares.

 This provides a simple starting point to build on.
 Here are some of the things that candidates are telling us they’re looking for:

 - Competitive salary

 The salary for your most in-demand positions should meet or exceed the market standard, as a general rule.
 It’s also important to review your salary and benefits structure regularly so you continue to offer competitive wages and attractive benefits for new and existing employees.

 It’s common for businesses to offer incentives in the form of anniversary bonuses or merit-based bonuses to reward achievements and loyalty.
 Benefits like these should work alongside strong, clear targets to help drive employee engagement and development.

 A report by CBI showed that as of December 2016, just one in 10 job listings mentioned flexible working hours.
 Putting this into the context of employee expectations, a report by Lancaster University’s Work Foundation showed that 44% of respondents said flexible working allowed them to get more done and 42% said it made them feel more trusted.

 - Work-life balance